stablekernel/aqueduct/source/docs/http/resource_controller.md

 }
 ```

+The curly bracket syntax is a Dart language feature for optional method parameters ([see more here](https://www.dartlang.org/guides/language/language-tour#optional-parameters)).
+If there are multiple optional parameters, use only one pair of curly brackets and list each optional parameter in those brackets.

-A bound parameter will be null if not in the request.
-Like any other Dart optional parameter, you can provide a default value:
+A bound parameter will be null if is not present in the request.
+You can provide a default value for optional parameters.

 ```dart
 @Operation.get()